2.13 Provisions and contingent liabilities

 (e) Contingencies

 In the normal course of business, contingent liabilities may arise from litigations and other claims against the Company.
-There are certain obligations which management have concluded based on all available facts and circumstances that are not probable of payment and such obligations are treated as contingent liabilities and disclosed in the notes (unless the probability of payment is remote) but are not provided for in the financial statements.
+There are certain obligations which management have concluded based on all available facts and circumstances that are not probable of payment and such obligations are treated as contingent liabilities and are disclosed in the notes (unless the probability of payment is remote) but are not provided for in the financial statements.

 (f) Impairment of trade receivables